luci/recipes-py/doc/user_guide.md

 example, the local name for both of these is just 'step').

-As a dict, DEPS maps from a local name of your choosing to either the fully qualified or unqulaified name of the module.
+As a dict, DEPS maps from a local name of your choosing to either the fully qualified or unqualified name of the module.
 This would allow you to disambiguate between modules which would end up having the same local name.
 For example `{'my_archive': 'archive', 'archive': 'recipe_engine/archive'}`.